marianokamp/neartime/Readme.md

 |**D**|**P2**|

 But because it is clear that the current event is pointing to a predecessor or parent, that does not exist, the current event is orphaned.
-To avoid unspecific and wide sweeping cleanup activities afterwards we take note of the missing parent.
+To avoid unspecific and wide sweeping cleanup activities later on we take note of the missing parent.

 **Orphaned-Events**